Are Ensembles Getting Better all the Time?: Background, notations, and examples

-If the response set is continuous (\emph{e.g.}, if $\mathcal{Y} = \mathbb{R}$ as in a standard regression problem), the prediction set can be simply $\mathbb{R}$ if we are simply interested in predicting a point estimate of the response, and $\ell$ can be the squared error: $L(\hat{y}) = \ell(\hat{y}, y) = (\hat{y} - y)^2$.
-In we are interested in the full conditional distribution of the response, $C$ can be defined as the set of probability densities over $\mathbb{R}$.
-The loss $\ell$ can then be any scoring rule like the negative log-likelihood $- \log \hat{y} (y | x) $ or the continuous ranked probability score, see, \emph{e.g.}, \citealt{gneiting2007strictly}.
-Other supervised examples with more exotic prediction spaces and loss functions include include image segmentation or ordinal regression.
+If the response set is continuous (\emph{e.g.}, if $\mathcal{Y} = \mathbb{R}$ as in a standard regression problem), the prediction set can be $\mathbb{R}$ if we are simply interested in predicting a point estimate of the response, then $\ell$ can be the squared error: $L(\hat{y}) = \ell(\hat{y}, y) = (\hat{y} - y)^2$.
+If we are interested in the full conditional distribution of the response, $C$ can be defined as the set of probability densities over $\mathbb{R}$.
+The loss $\ell$ can then be any scoring rule like the negative log-likelihood $- \log \hat{y} (y | x) $ or the continuous ranked probability score, see, \emph{e.g.}, \citet{gneiting2007strictly}.
+Other supervised examples with more exotic prediction spaces and loss functions include image segmentation or ordinal regression.

 \textbf{Density estimation} is generally unsupervised, and not directly a predictive problem.
-Is is nevertheless a particular case of our framework.
+It is nevertheless a particular case of our framework.
 Here, $\hat{y}$ will be a probability density over the data space $\mathcal{X}$, for instance modelled by a mixture model or a deep generative model, which means that $C$ will be the set of all densities over $\mathcal{X}$.
 For a given $x \in \mathcal{X}$, a popular loss function is then the negative log-likelihood $L(\hat{y}) = - \log \hat{y}(x)$.
-Similarly to the probabilistic regression example outlined above, any scoring rule can also be chosen (\emph{e.g.}, score matching and its variants, commonly used for density estimation).
+Similarly to the probabilistic regression example outlined above, any scoring rule can also be chosen (\emph{e.g.}, score matching and its variants).
 More exotic losses include using statistical divergences between the distribution $\hat{y}$ and the empirical distribution of a test or validation set.
 While ensembling is less common for density estimation than forecasting and supervised learning, it has been successfully used in several contexts.
 For instance, \citet{riesselman2018deep} used ensembles of deep generative models to model biological sequences and \citet{russell2015bayesian} and \citet{casa2021better} have used ensembles of Gaussian mixtures for density estimation and clustering.

 \textbf{Statistical estimation} involves an unknown parameter $\theta^\star \in \Theta$.
 In this case, $C = \Theta$ and $\hat{y}$ can be any estimator of $\theta$.
 A possible loss function in this example is given by $L(\hat{y}) = d( \hat{y}, \theta^\star)$, where $d$ is a distance over $\Theta$.
 Here again, the use of ensembles is less common than for supervised learning.
 Nonetheless, bagging and its variants have been thoroughly studied for statistical estimation (see, \emph{e.g.}, \citealt{buhlmann2002analyzing, friedman2007bagging,bach2008bolasso}).